Competence-Based Analysis of Language Models: Abstract

 \section{Abstract}

-Despite the recent success of large, pretrained neural language models (LLMs) on a variety of prompting tasks, these models can be alarmingly brittle to small changes in inputs or application contexts.
-To better understand such behavior and motivate the design of more robust LLMs, we provide a causal formulation of linguistic competence in the context of LLMs and propose a general framework to study and measure LLM competence.
-Our framework, \calm (Competence-based Analysis of Language Models), establishes the first quantitative measure of LLM competence, which we study by damaging models' internal representations of various linguistic properties in the course of performing various tasks using causal probing and evaluating models' alignment under these interventions with a given causal model.
-We also develop a novel approach for performing causal probing interventions using gradient-based adversarial attacks, which can target a broader range of properties and representations than existing techniques.
-We carry out a case study of \calm using these interventions to analyze BERT and RoBERTa's competence across a variety of lexical inference tasks, showing that the CALM framework and competence metric can be valuable tools for explaining and predicting their behavior across these tasks.
+Despite the recent successes of large, pretrained neural language models (LLMs), comparatively little is known about the representations of linguistic structure they learn during pretraining, which can lead to unexpected behaviors in response to prompt variation or distribution shift.
+To better understand these models and behaviors, we introduce a general model analysis framework to study LLMs with respect to their representation and use of human-interpretable linguistic properties.
+Our framework, \calm (Competence-based Analysis of Language Models), is designed to investigate LLM competence in the context of specific tasks by intervening on models' internal representations of different linguistic properties using causal probing, and measuring models' alignment under these interventions with a given ground-truth causal model of the task.
+We also develop a new approach for performing causal probing interventions using gradient-based adversarial attacks, which can target a broader range of properties and representations than prior techniques.
+Finally, we carry out a case study of \calm using these interventions to analyze and compare LLM competence across a variety of lexical inference tasks, showing that \calm can be used to explain behaviors across these tasks.